-Each chapter is based on one or more research problems and real datasets.
-After describing the models, we walk through the analysis using Stata, pausing when statistical issues arise that need further explanation.
 Stata can be used either via a graphical user interface (GUI) or through commands.
-We recommend using commands interactively or preferably in do-files-for serious analysis in Stata.
+We recommend using commands interactively-or preferably in do-files-for serious analysis in Stata.
 For this reason, and because the GUI is fairly self-explanatory, we use commands exclusively in this book.
 However, the GUI can be useful for learning the Stata syntax.
 Generally, we use the typewriter font to refer to Stata commands, syntax, and variables.
 A "dot" prompt followed by a command indicates that you can type verbatim what is displayed after the dot (in context) to replicate the results in the book.
 Some readers may find it useful to intersperse reading with running these commands.
 We encourage readers to write do-files for solving the data analysis exercises because this is standard practice for professional data analysis.

 The commands used for data manipulation and graphics are explained to some extent, but the purpose of this book is not to teach Stata from scratch.
-For basic introductions to Stata, we refer the reader to Acock (2010), Kohler and Kreuter (2009), or Rabe-Hesketh and Everitt (2007).
+For a basic introduction to Stata, we refer the reader to Acock (2018).
 Other books and further resources for learning Stata are listed at the Stata website.